Strong Minds – Early Years

 - enhance children’s sense of identity and confidence

 In addition to spotting strengths in others we need to identify our own strengths and use them more often, this builds our wellbeing and resilience.
 Educators can identify their strengths by completing the free VIA Survey.
-They can then undertake professional development – Strong Little Minds, to learn how to develop these strengths themselves, how to spot and nurture them in others and how to embed a strength-based language.
+They can then undertake professional development – Strong Minds – Early Years, to learn how to develop these strengths themselves, how to spot and nurture them in others and how to embed a strength-based language.

 Belonging Being & Becoming: The Early Years Learning Framework for Australia

-Strong Little Minds will allow educators to maximise the potential of the children in their care.
+Strong Minds – Early Years will allow educators to maximise the potential of the children in their care.
 A strength based approach builds relationships, enhancing children’s sense of belonging.
 Spotting strengths in oneself and each other encourages children to know themselves and be in the present.
 Finally, children understanding their unique strengths and learning to develop these as they grow enhances their sense of becoming.

-Strong Little Minds support the five learning outcomes:
+Strong Minds – Early Years support the five learning outcomes:

 - Children have a strong sense of identity – they learn to identify their own unique strengths